-Now, in the LEAP-On follow-up study, released on March 4, 2016 at the AAAAI allergists’ conference, researchers had those same child participants avoid eating peanut products for 12 months – and a large majority of them still remained free of peanut allergy.
+Now, in the LEAP-On follow-up study, released in March 2016 at the AAAAI allergists’ conference, researchers had those same child participants avoid eating peanut products for 12 months – and a large majority of them still remained free of peanut allergy.

 “The findings clearly demonstrate that the majority of infants who had consumed peanut in the LEAP study did in fact remain protected after they stopped eating peanut for 12 months, and that the protection was long-lasting,” said Dr. Gideon Lack, co-author of the study published in The New England Journal of Medicine.

 The original LEAP study involved 640 “high risk” U.K. infants, defined as those who had egg allergy, severe eczema, or both, putting them at a higher risk for peanut allergy.
 The children, ranging from four to 11 months old, were split into two groups: a “consumption group” that was regularly fed peanut, and an “avoidance group” which ate no peanut protein.